MECHANICAL ENGINEERING (MEGN)

 MEGN585.
 NETWORK MODELS.
 3.0 Semester Hrs.

 We examine network flow models that arise in manufacturing, energy, mining, transportation and logistics: minimum cost flow models in transportation, shortest path problems in assigning inspection effort on a manufacturing line, and maximum flow models to allocate machine-hours to jobs.
 We also discuss an algorithm or two applicable to each problem class.
 Computer use for modeling (in a language such as AMPL) and solving (with software such as CPLEX) these optimization problems is introduced.
 Offered every other year.
-3 hours lecture; 3 semester hours.
+This is a graduate version of the undergraduate course MEGN 485; students may not take both MEGN485 and MEGN 585.

 View Course Learning Outcomes